pravinbashyal/ReboundingBall/README.md

 2. On the command line run: python ReboundingBallView.py

 ###Usage
-The ReboundingBall program allows you to pause or restart the Rebounding ball and to increase or decrease the speed in the x and y direction
+The ReboundingBall program allows you to pause or restart the Rebounding ball and change the direction of the ball by mouse pointer click.
+Try to hover the ball as long as you can in the air for getting better score.

 * To pause or restart the Rebounding ball press the space bar
-* To decrease the speed in the x direction, press the left arrow
-* To increase the speed in the x direction, press the right arrow
-* To increase the speed in the y direction, press the up arrow
-* To decrease the speed in the x direction, press the down arrow
 * OR USE YOUR MOUSE POINTER CLICK TO MANIPULATE THE REBOUND DIRECTION